 For instance, the flexible policies adopted by organizations such as Netflix exemplify how companies can find value in autonomy.
 Rather than focusing on productivity in terms of time spent at work, Netflix has explored the importance of independence and work-life balance.
 Netflix CEO Reed Hastings noted that some of the company's greatest innovations resulted from his employees taking time off, stating that it "Provides the mental bandwidth that allows you to think creatively and see your work in a different light."

 Companies looking to implement autonomous, flexible working should allow teams and individuals to carve their own paths.
 When managers do check in, they should avoid pressuring workers to comply with arbitrary time-quotas and instead ensure that conversations are driven by understanding, encouragement, and respect.

 Using digital tools

-Technology plays a key role in facilitating flexible working and enabling smart workdays, all while boosting autonomy and performance.
+Technology plays a key role in facilitating flexible working while boosting autonomy and performance.
 It can allow managers and team leaders to understand employees' working preferences while helping colleagues to stay connected when working remotely.

 Today, technology has evolved to such a point wherein many of the tasks that get in the way of a productive workday can be automized through smart suggestions and tech integrations.
 This removes the hassle associated with having to manually book rooms and schedule meetings.
 Allowing technology to automate day-to-day admin tasks empowers both employees and managers alike.
 In this way, all members of an organization are working towards the same goal, but in their own unique way––resulting in increased output and a more seamless workday.